New Zealand Trotting Cup: Other associated races

-The horses that contest the New Zealand Cup often compete in various traditional lead in races.
-The winner of the New Zealand Cup is usually one that wins or performs strongly in these races.
+The horses that contest the New Zealand Cup often compete in various traditional lead in races held in the South Island.
+The winner of the New Zealand Cup was usually one that wins or performs strongly in these races.
+However, in recent years the New Zealand Cup winners have not entered the lead in races.

 On the Friday following the New Zealand Cup, Canterbury Anniversary day, many of the same horses will contest the New Zealand Free For All.